World Cancer Day 2022 – Close The Gap

 In addition, these factors also affect people’s exposure to risk factors that can lead to cancer.

-The Care Gap is A Global Problem
+The Care Gap is a Global Problem

 UICC provides some startling statistics about the global nature of the care gap.
 Some of them are: